-I’m a California native currently living in the Caribbean, on the island of Anguilla.
-My adventures started while I was living in London as a graduate student and continued after I moved to San Francisco with my then-boyfriend (now husband-in-training).
+I’m a California native currently living in the Caribbean on the island of Anguilla.
+My adventures started while I was living in London as a graduate student and continued after I moved to San Francisco with my then-boyfriend (now husband).
 With an amazing opportunity to continue our life in the Caribbean, we jumped at the chance and packed our bags to set sail on a new adventure.

 We’re at a fantastic point in my life where we have no ties to any particular part of the world and a plethora of adventures awaiting our arrival.
-I’m typically a quintessential planner but have rather loved being able to take opportunities as they’ve arisen.
+I’m a planner by nature but have rather loved being able to take opportunities as they’ve arisen.
 My new vow is to take life one day at a time and let the world open up its doors and pull me in the right direction.

 Have passport, will travel.